 What is a Good Typing Speed?

 The most efficient method of typing is touch typing.
 People can type without looking at the screen, using their fingers.
-A transcriptionist, for example, relies on this method and can type about 75 words per minute, which allows them to complete their work much more quickly and avoid mistakes.
+A transcriptionist, for example, relies on this method and can type approximately 75 words per minute, which enables them to complete their work much more quickly and reduce mistakes.

-A good speed of typing is 50 words or more per minute based on our research.
+A good typing speed is 50 words or more per minute, based on our research.

-6 Tips How to Improve Your Typing Speed
+6 Tips on How to Improve Your Typing Speed

 1) Use the correct starting position

-It’s essential to get your fingers positioned right when you’re typing.
-To begin, place your fingers on the home row keys: with your left hand on A, S, D, and F and your right hand on J, K, L, and :, and hover your thumbs over the space bar.
-If you do this every time as you get started it will become muscle memory within a few weeks.
+It’s essential to position your fingers correctly when typing.
+To begin, place your fingers on the home row keys: with your left hand on A, S, D, and F, and your right hand on J, K, L, and :, and hover your thumbs over the space bar.
+If you do this every time as you get started, it will become muscle memory within a few weeks.

 Moving your fingers close can allow you to access nearby keys.
-Always return your hands to the starting position so that you can maintain a good typing speed consistently.
+Always return your hands to the starting position to maintain a consistent typing speed.

 2) Don’t look down at your hands